aminetchitooss/node_twitter_api/README.md

-# On the master branch is a simple nodejs twitter api
+# On this master branch

+> This is my fun nodejs twitter api

 ![](public/home.png)

 ## So in a nutshell

   > Getting tweets with the requested paramaters (search, language, Geo tags ...)

   > Posting tweets "texts + media (photos, gifs, videos) "

   > Creaing images from texts and posting them

 > Feel free to check my twitter example:  https://twitter.com/node_starter